 7. Long-Term Financial Planning Strategy

 The County recognizes that long-term financial planning is a key process to the County’s goal of being fiscally responsible.
 Within the Annual Appropriation, the County shall forecast general fund revenues and expenditures five years into the future.
 This forecast will help the County plan where to allocate resources in future budgets.
-This forecast shall be updated annually with each budget and published in the Revenue Estimates section of Volume I of the Annual Appropriation.
+This forecast shall be updated annually with each budget and published in the Executive Summary section of Volume I of the Annual Appropriation.
+The revenue forecast will be informed by recommendations provided by the Independent Revenue Forecasting Commission (IRFC).
+The deliberations of the IRFC and their annual recommendation will be published on the County’s website.

 8. Investment Management